software-mansion/starknet.py/docs/guide/resolving_proxy_contracts.rst

  - OpenZeppelinProxyCheck - resolves `OpenZeppelin Proxy <https://github.com/OpenZeppelin/cairo-contracts/blob/d12abf335f5c778fd19d6f99e91c099b40865deb/src/openzeppelin/upgrades/presets/Proxy.cairo>`_.

 .. warning::

-    ``StarknetEthProxyCheck`` has been removed, because StarkGate ETH Token contract changes the type of interaction.
-Currently, StarkGate * Token contracts should be used as ERC20.
+    ``StarknetEthProxyCheck`` has been removed, because the StarkGate ETH Token was upgraded to Cairo 2, meaning it isn't a Proxy anymore.
+Currently, all StarkGate's Token contracts use interface of ERC20 to interact.

 It's possible to define own ProxyCheck implementation and later pass it to :meth:`Contract.from_address <starknet_py.contract.Contract.from_address>`, so it knows how to resolve the Proxy.